RuterNo/adt-doc/docs/operational-api.md

 ## Introduction

-The ADT Operational API consists of three separate, but related functional areas:
+The ADT Operational API consists of these functional areas:

 1. [Journey API endpoints](#journey-api), for looking up up-to-date lines, stop points and journeys.
 2. [Assignment API endpoints](#assignment-api), for signing vehicles on and off journeys as they are being operated.
 3. [Service Deviation API endpoints](#deviation-api), for notifying about deviations from planned operations delivery.
 4. [Service Mitigation API endpoints](#mitigation-api), for mitigating deviations.
+**NOTE: This is for internal use and not available to PTOs.**

 ### Data Model